-Oenothera is a genus of about 100 species of herbaceous plants in the family Onagraceae, native to Western hemisphere.
+Oenothera is a genus of about 100 species of herbaceous plants in the family Onagraceae, native to the Western Hemisphere.

-Oenothera has simple or lobed leaves and beautiful, fragrant and bowl-shaped flowers.
+Oenothera has simple or lobed leaves and fragrant, bowl-shaped flowers.
 It has four petals, four sepals and eight stamens.
 Oenotheras are versatile and can be used in a variety of landscape settings!

 It is believed that the name “Oenothera” comes from the Greek words “oinos” and “theras”, meaning “wine-seeker”, which refers to an ancient use of the plant in scenting wine.